August 4, 2022

 📚Quotes from the Classroom 📚

-Expanded learning and afterschool programming offer awesome opportunities for students to explore their interests, learn in a new way, and practice what they’ve learned in the classroom.
+Expanded learning and afterschool programming offer opportunities for students to explore their interests, see role models, and practice what they’ve learned in the classroom.
 This Spring, LA STEM brought hands-on STEM programs to 46 afterschool programs at LAUSD schools this spring.

 Afterwards, we asked the afterschool educators to share an “a-HA” moment that their students had during their programs.
 Here’s what they said: